 College is expensive!
 Even as a college freshman, having a strong financial sense will help you get through tough situations as you navigate adult life.
 Make sure you’re aware of financial aid disbursements.
 I love ramen as much as the next college student, but it’s a different story when that’s all you can afford to eat for a week.
 Budget correctly so you aren’t left eating ramen three meals a day!

 College is also the time to branch out and gain real-world experience.
-On-campus jobs are a great way to make some extra money part-time while being close to all your classes (as long as you can balance it with schoolwork!)
+There are lots of college jobs for students you will definitely like.
+On-campus jobs are a great way to make some extra money part-time while being close to all your classes (as long as you can balance it with schoolwork!).

 Mental health is just as important as physical health!